ukatc/AtLAST_sensitivity_calculator/docs/source/developer_guide/application_overview.rst

 ++++++++++++++
 This module contains classes that logically group derived parameters used by the calculator.
-Derived parameters are those that are dependent on the data provided to the calculator (user input and instrument setup).
+Derived parameters are those that are dependent on the data provided to the calculator (user input and telescope and environment).
 They are calculated at runtime when the calculator is instantiated, and when any of the independent parameters are updated.

 The derived group classes are ``AtmosphereParams``, ``Efficiencies``, and ``Temperatures``.
 Although these classes are accessible via the public API, they